peterjlambert/petelambert.com/src/site/index.md

 ---

-I'm a musician.
-[I play guitar and sing](https://youtube.com/playlist?list=PLrV87Cz_hwZTtS1AhyjcKrVW5RwJ8O5xp), and I write songs occasionally.
+(I'm a musician)[petelambert.pages.dev
+], writing and recording music (currently working on my debut EP), and I perform around Yorkshire.
 Since March 2020 I've been running [Lockdown Open Mic](https://lockdownopenmic.club), a virtual open mic night for the Covid generation.

 I’m also a cyclist, riding road, gravel and mountain bikes.
 Yorkshire provides when it comes to cycling.
 I love a bit of snowboarding but getting to mountains is tricky.
 I pick up new hobbies and passions pretty easily and pretty frequently.
 If I’m given the opportunity to try something new I’ll usually take it.